bluenote-1577/sylph-tax/README.md

 > [!NOTE]
 > This repo replaces the [sylph-utils](https://github.com/bluenote-1577/sylph-utils) repository with a cleaner commandline interface and easy taxonomy downloading.

-The [sylph](https://github.com/bluenote-1577/sylph) metagenome profiler outputs a TSV format that does not have taxonomic information. `sylph-tax` is a program for turning `sylph`'s output into a **taxonomic profile** like Kraken or MetaPhlAn.
+The [sylph](https://github.com/bluenote-1577/sylph) metagenome profiler outputs a TSV format that does not have taxonomic information. `sylph-tax` is a program for turning `sylph`'s output into a **taxonomic profile** like Kraken or MetaPhlAn. `sylph-tax` does this by using custom taxonomy files to annotate sylph's output.

-## Taxonomy integration - available databases
+## Taxonomy integration - available databases with taxonomy files

-The following databases are currently supported (with pre-built sylph databases [available here](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases))
+The following databases have supported taxonomic annotations.
+The pre-built sylph databases are [available here](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases).

 | sylph-tax identifier   | Database description                                                                                             | Clades     |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------- | ---------- |